Here Are My Go-To AI Tools

 🎁Free:

-Gemini 3 Pro Image (aka Nano Banana Pro) [UPDATED - replacing Nano Banana] for image editing.
-Solid update that does detail-preserving image edits from natural-language requests.
+Gemini 3.1 Flash Image (aka Nano Banana 2) for image editing.
+Excellent at detail-preserving image edits from natural-language requests.

 💵Paid:

-Midjourney V7: I’ve written dozens of posts about Midjourney over the years.
-It’s fallen behind on benchmarks like text rendering and prompt following, but it remains great for artistic style exploration, creating a personalized aesthetic, and generating realistic photographic images.
+Midjourney: I’ve written dozens of posts about Midjourney over the years.
+I have honestly not used it much lately, but it remains excellent for artistic exploration and photographic images.

 📽️ 3.
 AI video